Samsung/tizen-docs/docs/application/dotnet/guides/telephony/telephony.md

     2. Retrieve various SIM card details, such as the ICC-ID, using the `Tizen.Telephony.Sim` instance properties:

-        ```
+        ```csharp
         Log.Info(Globals.LogTag, "Iccid = " + _sim.IccId);
         ```

 -   Monitor SIM state changes:
-    1. To receive SIM state change notifications asynchronously, register a callback with the `SetNotificationId()` method of the [Tizen.Telephony.SlotHandle](https://samsung.github.io/TizenFX/latest/api/Tizen.Telephony.SlotHandle.html) class.
+    1. To receive SIM state change notifications asynchronously, register a callback with the `SetNotificationId()` method of the [Tizen.Telephony.SlotHandle](/application/dotnet/api/TizenFX/latest/api/Tizen.Telephony.SlotHandle.html) class.

         You must register the callback separately for each SIM state, using the applicable `SimXXX` notification value in the `SetNotificationID()` method parameter.
-The available values are defined in the [Tizen.Telephony.ChangeNotificationEventArgs.Notification](https://samsung.github.io/TizenFX/latest/api/Tizen.Telephony.ChangeNotificationEventArgs.Notification.html) enumeration.
+The available values are defined in the [Tizen.Telephony.ChangeNotificationEventArgs.Notification](/application/dotnet/api/TizenFX/latest/api/Tizen.Telephony.ChangeNotificationEventArgs.Notification.html) enumeration.

-        ```
+        ```csharp
         void RegisterCallbackNotification()
         {
             List<ChangeNotificationEventArgs.Notification> list = new List<ChangeNotificationEventArgs.Notification>();